 Data controllers and processors are not mutually exclusive, a single organisation may both control and process the same set of data.
-It is important to know which category your organisation falls into (or if it falls into both) before GDPR comes into play on the 25th of May.
+It is important to know which category your organisation falls into (or if it falls into both).

 Quest can remove the headache and get your company GDPR compliant without the stress.
-To book a Free Review, call Jonny on 0844 8797286.
+To book a free review, call on 0844 8797286.